-- (i) In completing this form, applicants are encouraged to refer to the principles outlined in the relevant paragraphs of the CCCS Guidelines on the Substantive Assessment of Mergers and the CCCS Guidelines on Market Definition. - (ii) Please ensure that all the answers are comprehensive and, where relevant, supported by reasons, evidence (where possible from independent sources) and pertinent examples.
-Please also explain any technical terms or abbreviations used (for example through a glossary).
+- (i) In completing this form, applicants are encouraged to refer to the principles outlined in the relevant paragraphs of the CCS Guidelines on the Substantive Assessment of Mergers and the CCS Guidelines on Market Definition. - (ii) Please ensure that all the answers are comprehensive and, where relevant, supported by reasons, evidence (where possible from independent sources) and pertinent examples.